craftingcity/The-Known-World/A Grand Notepad.md

 	- [[Arms and Armor - South East]]
 	- [[Arms and Armor - North West]]
 	- [[Arms and Armor - North East]]
+- Entertainment (fairs, festivals, and travelling bands of entertainers - "a circus")
 ## Factions
 ### Big Four
 - [[The Church of the White Flame]] (`minyostalma and the great fires`)